mobify/nightwatch-commands/README.md

 Parameter Name | Parameter Type | Description
 -------------  | -------------- | -----------
 url            | String         | Expected URL
-milliseconds | Number | _optional_ The number of milliseconds to poll before timeout. timeout	| Number | _optional_ The number of milliseconds between each poll. message | String | _optional_ The message to output. callback | Function | _optional_ A function to call after the current command finishes execution.
+milliSeconds   | Number         | _optional_ The number of milliseconds to poll before timeout. timeout        | Number         | _optional_ The number of milliseconds between each poll. message        | String         | _optional_ The message to output. callback       | Function       | _optional_ A function to call after the current command finishes execution.

 ```
 this.demoTest = function (browser) {